AlexIII/MissionControl-id-as-joycon/README.md

+# Mission Control

+Use controllers from other consoles natively on your Nintendo Switch via Bluetooth.
+No dongles or other external hardware necessary.

-**This fork allows to identify controller as a joycon**
+## This fork allows to identify controller as a joycon

+### Usage

-Press both sticks simultaneously in order to cycle emulated controller type: Pro -> Right Joycon -> Left Joycon -> Pro.
+Press both sticks simultaneously in order to cycle the emulated controller type: Pro -> Right Joycon -> Left Joycon -> Pro.

+On the first switch to Joycon controller type the console will offer to update the controller firmware. **Select NO.**
+This message will not bother you until you connect the controller next time.

+### Install

+Binaries are available from the [Releases page](https://github.com/AlexIII/MissionControl-id-as-joycon/releases).
+Base version of the original MissionControl is v0.9.4.

+*The original instructions applies:*

+> Download the latest release .zip and extract to the root of your SD card, allowing the folders to merge and overwriting any existing files.
+Reboot your console to activate the module and you're done!

+### Build

+*Follow the original instructions*

+### Notes

 This is work in progress.
 See [this issue](https://github.com/ndeadly/MissionControl/issues/561)

+##
+##
+##
---------- Original readme ---------------
+# Original readme

 <p align="left">